mortenson/midi-tape/README.md

 everything that's monitored.
 Once finished, .webm file will be downloaded.
 I would have preferred .wav, but the browser APIs for this are pretty limited.

+### Exporting a MIDI file

+If you're finished recording but want to edit some of the MIDI manually, you can click "Export MIDI" to download your tape as a .mid file.

+Note that this is a one-way operation, you cannot import MIDI files as parsing them accurately given midi-tape's limited feature set could result in data loss.

 ### Notes

 - Your input device's MIDI channel is ignored, to keep the idea that one track is